How to Become a Self-Employed Mechanic

 You’ll also need to think about how you want to structure your business.
 Do you plan on doing contract work for others or do you want to work as a limited company director?
 Both ways have their benefits.
 If you choose to work as a limited company you may have to do a little extra paperwork but the rewards are much greater.
-Our sister company, ClearSky Contractor Accounting have a number of helpful guides for when it comes to contracting that will answer any questions you may have.

 What kind of qualifications do you need?